0xSumitBanik/Cryptocurrency-Price-Tracker-Chrome-Extension/README.md

 # Cryptocurrency-Price-Tracker-Chrome-Extension

-This Chrome Extension lets you track the prices of **Top 10 cyrptocurrencies** providing the details such as Price in USD and percentage change in 1h.
+This Chrome Extension lets you track the prices of **Top 10 cryptocurrencies** providing the details such as Price in USD and percentage change in 1h.

 ### How to install the chrome extension?